duke-libraries/rdr/README.md

 2. move to the rdr-vagrant folder `cd rdr-vagrant`
 3. startup vagrant `vagrant up`

-   +++
+   ***

-   This will run through provisioning the new Virtual Machine.
+   *This will run through provisioning the new Virtual Machine.
 The first time it runs, it will take a while to complete.
-In the future when you want to startup the dev environment, you'll run the same command but it will startup much more quickly
+In the future when you want to startup the dev environment, you'll run the same command but it will startup much more quickly*

-   After the setup has completed, you will will be able to shell into the new VM by running `vagrant ssh` and then move to the application folder by running `cd /vagrant/rdr-vagrant`
+   *After the setup has completed, you will will be able to shell into the new VM by running `vagrant ssh` and then move to the application folder by running `cd /vagrant/rdr-vagrant`*

-   Vagrant creates this as a shared folder that you can access both inside the VM and on your workstation.
-We've found it's best to do your git operations exclusively via the workstation folder.
+   *Vagrant creates this as a shared folder that you can access both inside the VM and on your workstation.
+We've found it's best to do your git operations exclusively via the workstation folder.*

-   +++
+   ***

 ## Install the rdr application